awslabs/aws-fpga-app-notes/NYC_Summit18_Developer_Workshop/BLACK_SCHOLES_Lab.md

     ./blackeuro
     ```

-    The encoder will finish with a message similar to this one:
+    The simulation will finish with a message similar to this one:
     ```
     Starting execution.
 Time=1 rate=0.05 volatility =0.2 initprice=100 strikeprice=110
     Execution completed